 From his shop, Pierre-François-Pascal Guerlain sold imported soaps and vinegars from the principal English houses, but at the same time he started a manufacture of soaps, creams, lotions and pomades.
 He also began experimenting with scented colognes, such as Eau de Cologne Supérieure, Eau de Cologne Royale, and in 1830 Eau de Cologne Impériale, a crisp, refreshing scent of citrus notes and Provençal herbs.
 At that time, perfume chemistry was very basic, offering only simple and fragile extracts from herbs, flowers and citrus fruits.
-The Guerlain annals describe Pierre-François-Pascal Guerlain as a conservative, principled, hard-working man, rigorously insisting on high standards both in terms of raw materials, composition and presentation.
-"Make good products, never compromise on quality," he admonished his successors.
+Rigorously insisting on high standards both in terms of raw materials, composition and presentation, Pierre-François-Pascal Guerlain had most likely inherited his father's principled nature.
+"Make good products, never compromise on quality," he said.
 "As for the rest, stick to simple ideas and apply them scrupulously."
 When his products were rejected by a big Parisian department store in 1842, he decided to control the sale of his wares himself.